ydjopa/my-portfolio/README.md

 # my-portfolio
-This is a Django App
+This is my Portfolio Django App